Yeema/Image-Filtering-and-Hybrid-Images/results/index.md

     	flt_dim2=flt_dim[1]
 	```
 	* Deside the added amount of length and width ofpadding array befor convolution in order to deal with the edge problem:
-	> the added amount of length and width is according to the filter's size
+	> The added amount of length and width is according to the filter's size.
-	> I imagine that the way how the filter moves to do convolution with image.
+	> First, I imagine that the way how the filter moves to do convolution with image.
-	> Therefore, I pad half of the filter length to the upper and lower side respectively,
+	> Therefore, I pad half of the filter length to the upper and lower side
-	> and half of the filter width to the left and right side of respectively.
+	> and half of the filter width to the left and right side respectively.
 	```
 		pad_dim1=int((flt_dim1-1)/2)
 		pad_dim2=int((flt_dim2-1)/2)